Danur: Plot

-17-year-old Risa goes back to her childhood house with her little sister Riri and cousin Andri, assigned by Elly, now overseas, to take care of her dying grandma until a nurse arrives.
+Nine years later, Risa goes back to her childhood house with her little sister Riri and cousin Andri, assigned by Elly, now overseas, to take care of her dying grandmother until a nurse arrives.
 Whilst playing around the house, Riri discovers a ficus tree once warned to Risa by the kids to never approach it.
-That night, nurse Asih arrives at the house, and Risa started feeling suspicious towards her, especially of the fact that she can get along with Riri instantly.
+That night, nurse Asih arrives at the house, and Risa starts feeling suspicious towards her, especially after she gets along with Riri instantly.
 Andri says that he is unable to see Asih, concluding that Asih is a ghost.
-Amidst a supernatural sabotage, Asih kidnaps Riri, as well as attacking Risa's grandma and Andri, knocking them unconscious.
+Amidst a supernatural sabotage, Asih kidnaps Riri, and attacks Risa's grandmother and Andri, knocking them unconscious.
 Risa calls Elly and reports Asih's malice.
-She later plays "Boneka Abdi" on her dusty piano, bringing the kids back, who travel with Risa to the spiritual universe, where Asih drowns Riri in the bathtub.
+She later plays "Boneka Abdi" on her dusty piano, bringing the kids back, who travel with Risa to the spiritual realm, where Asih drowns Riri in the bathtub.
 Simultaneously, Elly meets Asep, who tells her that Asih was a woman who committed suicide after killing her newborn baby produced through zina.
 Asih's spirit roams around the world, searching for children that can replace her murdered child.
 By placing Asih's comb in the ficus tree and stabbing its roots, Risa and the kids succeed in rescuing Riri.

-The next day, everyone moved away from the house, however Risa insists that she will never forget her ghost friends.
-Later, a girl found Asih's comb, and it is hinted that Asih's spirit is reawakened.
+The next day, everyone moves away from the house.
+However, Risa insists that she will never forget her ghost friends.
+Later, a girl finds Asih's comb, and it is hinted that Asih's spirit is reawakened.